foss42/apidash/INSTALLATION.md

 ![‎installation ‎003](https://github.com/foss42/apidash/assets/1382619/b07a5563-aeda-48b3-912f-578e50275579)

-Others may see a different dialog, other than the one shown below, [see here for more](#different-dialog)
+In case, you see a different dialog other than the one shown below, check out [this section](#open-via-settings)

 ![‎installation ‎004](https://github.com/foss42/apidash/assets/1382619/e09bc786-fada-4874-aa6f-8f104797472f)